tsr-kairi/tsr-kairi/README.md

 ## I'm Ranjit Kairi

-I am a [FrontEnd Developer](https://www.linkedin.com/in/tsr-kairi/), I have passions for learning and sharing my knowledge with others as publicly as possible.

-Most of the time I worked with static website, but some technologies i enjoy working with includes react.js next.js as well as tailwind also.
+I am a [Frontend Developer](https://www.linkedin.com/in/tsr-kairi/), and I have a passion for learning and sharing my knowledge with others as publicly as possible.
+Most of the time, I work with static websites, but some technologies I enjoy working with include React.js, Next.js, and TypeScript, as well as Tailwind...

 ## 💼 Technical Skills